Gabester0/TicTacToe/server/README.md

 Set up Express to store game-state in redis cache via express-session

-### Questions to answer:
- - Is there an optimal way to store data (temporary session specific) information in a server?
- -

  ### Notes:
  - Currently each client instance generates an automatic socket connection
  - https://redislabs.com/solutions/use-cases/caching/